 - The landlord should accept requests where they are satisfied that the Tenant is a responsible pet owner and the property is suitable (notice should, not must)

-- Landlords are prohibited from charging a fee for the keeping of pets but may demand a higher deposit (provided this does not breach the 5-week cap in the Tenant Fees Act 2019).
+- Landlords are prohibited from charging a fee for the keeping of pets but may demand a higher deposit (provided this does not breach the 5-week tenancy deposit cap in the Tenant Fees Act 2019).

 When can a landlord turn down a pet request?

 According to the new Guidance, a landlord should only turn down a request where there is good reason to do so; for example, where the size of the property is inappropriate for the animal or the tenant has previously failed to keep up with the activities required to look after the pet.
-As a landlord or a property manager, what does this new guidance mean for you and your rental properties?
+As a landlord, letting agent or a property manager, what does this new guidance mean for you and your rental properties?

 Is the landlord legally required to permit pets?

-If a tenant keeps a pet in a rental property, in breach of their ‘no pets’ tenancy agreement clause, a landlord can seek to evict them using a section 8 notice.
-A judge might dismiss the notice as unfair, so when seeking to evict a tenant for keeping pets in a rental property it is likely you will need to demonstrate damage that has resulted from the pet living in the property.
+If a tenant keeps a pet in a rental property, in breach of their ‘no pets’ tenancy agreement clause, a landlord can seek to evict them using a section 8 eviction notice.
+A judge might dismiss the notice as unfair, so when seeking to evict a tenant for keeping pets in a rented property it is likely you will need to demonstrate pet damage that has resulted from the pet living in the property.